 Some fun things I noticed around Bishkek were happening in parks.
 There was a general carnival kind of atmosphere with music, bubble blowing and fairy/candy floss.
 In addition to that, there were lines of bikes and scooters being hired out.
 Perhaps the cutest thing was the motorised flashing toy cars available for kids to ride around in.
 Then possibly the most gimmicky, was the ‘train’ driving around the city centre.

 While I was wandering around, I needed some help to find a place I was looking for.
 Luckily I had a phone number for the business.
 I asked a local couple if they knew where the business was.
-They didn’t speak any English, but still helped me by calling the number and waiting with me until someone from the business to come and get me.
+They didn’t speak any English but still helped me by calling the number and waiting with me until someone from the business came to get me.
 I couldn’t imagine anyone doing that for me back home, even though I can speak the language!

 Getting to Issyk-Kul/Ысык-Көл